 There is no quick fix for regaining your partner’s trust.
 Infidelity is one of those painful experiences where a one-time thing can leave a lingering ghost in your relationship for years to come.

 [Read: 12 subtle signs of a loveless romance that could lead to one partner straying]

-But if you use these steps to rebuild trust after cheating, and you and your partner are resolved to make things work, you can gradually rebuild the trust you thought you’d lost.
+But if you use these steps to rebuild trust after cheating and lying, and you and your partner are resolved to make things work, you can gradually rebuild the trust you thought you’d lost.
 Good luck!